-Radiofrequency Nerve Ablation – Rhizotomy Therapy in Dallas and Frisco TX
+Radiofrequency Nerve Ablation – Rhizotomy Therapy in Mesquite and Frisco TX

-Omnispine Pain Management Offers a Wide Range of Treatment Options for Chronic Pain at Our 2 Convenient Locations in Dallas and Frisco TX.
+Omnispine Pain Management Offers a Wide Range of Treatment Options for Chronic Pain at Our 2 Convenient Locations in Mesquite and Frisco TX.
 Please Call Our Friendly Staff Today to Book an Appointment.

 Radiofrequency (RF) nerve ablation, a.k.a. rhizotomy, is a minimally invasive procedure used by specialists to treat symptoms arising from injured or degenerating facet joints in the spine.
 Treatment involves targeting the nerves that sense pain signals from the facet joints.
 T Targeting nerves in this way “stuns” the nerve and interrupts the ability of the nerves to communicate signals of pain from the spine to the brain.
 Over years, the nerve does grow back and the procedure may be repeated in order to manage the pain.